Angkor Wat? Angkor …What?! Never heard of it? Don’t worry- if you see the pictures you know what I am talking about.

-But how do you reach the temples?
+But how do you reach the temples in Angkor Wat?
 It’s actually pretty easy: you ask the closest TukTuk driver how much he charges per day and then make sure not to pay more than 10 Dollars.
 He will drive you around every single temple- and trust me… they are huge, you don’t want to walk around all of them.
 Make sure to come early in the morning to be ahead of the tourists, so you can hang out at the temples all day.

 I walked towards one temple and sat down in front of it.
 I remembered sitting in front of my computer with my Dad many years ago.
 We were looking at travel pictures, when I spotted exactly this place I was now sitting at.
 I recall me saying, that I needed to go there one day whilst he smiled and told me to do so.